-Volunteers are the crucial to the daily operations of the Forest Service.
-Volunteer activities are as varied and diverse as the backgrounds and skills of the individuals who volunteer, including environmental education, nature walks, trail and facility maintenance, campground hosting, visitor center reception and so much more.
+Volunteers are crucial to the daily operations of the Forest Service.
+Volunteer activities are as varied and diverse as the backgrounds and skills of the individuals who volunteer, including environmental education, nature walks, trail and facility maintenance, campground hosting, visitor center reception, and more.
 There is certainly an opportunity for you at your local National Forest.

-Coronado National Forest, with the five districts in southern Arizona, has year round opportunities where you can volunteer part-time or full-time, seasonally or just for a specific project.
-All volunteer activities require a minimal amount of training and of course, some paperwork.
+With the five districts in southern Arizona, Coronado National Forest has year-round opportunities where you can volunteer part-time or full-time, seasonally or just for a specific project.
+All volunteer activities require a minimal amount of training and some paperwork.
 Some volunteer opportunities can earn you college credit, community service, or a volunteer interagency pass award.

 How Do You Apply?

 Most of the volunteer work in the forest is accomplished through the efforts of our partners.
 Southeast Arizona Outdoors hosts outdoor volunteer events that our partners sponsor on the Coronado National Forest and they also provide volunteers the opportunity to affiliate with special interest groups (hiking, climbing, off-highway riding, birding, etc.).The Friends groups operate Coronado National Forest visitor, historic, and interpretive centers.
 Below are the links to our partner organizations that sponsor volunteers who assist with the daily operations of the Coronado National Forest.
 Volunteering for a partner organization that conducts operations and events on Forest Service land qualifies as being a Forest Service Volunteer.